Skip to main content

 Prizes

-2024 marks the eleventh year of the annual CHASS Australia Prizes.
+2025 marked the twelfth year of the annual CHASS Australia Prizes.
 The Australia Prizes honour distinguished achievements by Australians working, studying, or training in the Humanities, Arts and Social Sciences (HASS) sector, including academics, researchers, practitioners, philanthropists, policy makers, and students.

 CHASS Future Leaders Writing Prize